YukariChiba/deepin-ports-image/docs/devices.md

 - `COMPONENTS`: component in repo, usually beige
 - `EXTRAPKGS`: extra packages to install, seperated by ','
 - `IMGPROFILE`: full image profile, unset to disable image generation
+- `IMGEXTRA`: copy extra files to use with genimage
 - `RESUME`: none by default, set RESUME= in initramfs

 ## device hooks